-One thing must be made clear: Exceptions described in use cases are fundamentally different than exceptions uncovered in a design.
+Let's get one thing clear.
+Exceptions described in use cases are fundamentally different than exceptions uncovered in a design.
 Use case exceptions reflect the inability of an actor or the system to continue on the same course.
 Object exceptions reflect the inability of an object to perform a requested operation.
 During execution of a single step in a use case scenario, potentially several use case-level exceptions could happen.
 However, the execution of a single use case step could result in thousands of requests between collaborators, any number of which could cause numerous different object exceptions.
-There is not a one-to-one correspondence between exception conditions described in use cases and object exceptions.
+There isn't a one-to-one correspondence between exception conditions described in use cases and object exceptions.
 Regardless, we need to make our application behave responsibly.
 We also need to make it reasonably handle the many more exceptional conditions that arise during execution.